Our Approach to a True Pomsky

 After years of scientific selective breeding, we are finally producing the true, mini and toy sized, viral Pomsky type consistently!

-***All of our dogs are fully registered Pomskies (Arctic Spitz) with the IPA and CKC***
+***All or most of our dogs are fully registered Pomskies (Arctic Spitz) with the IPA and CKC***